bonitasoft/bonita-doc/md/connectors-execution.md

 ## What are connectors

-Connectors are extension point that can be added to a process to extend Bonita Runtime capabilities.
-They are a piece of code having inputs defined as `Expressions` and outputs that are defined as `Operations`.
+Connectors are extension points that can be added to a process to extend Bonita Runtime capabilities.
+They are a piece of code having inputs defined as `Expressions` and outputs defined as `Operations`.

-## Executiion mechanism
+## Execution mechanism

 ### Diagram of the execution